taatuut/mongeoexperts/README.md

 # Extra

 * Create a spatial index!
 We run this example without using an index.
 This works but if we would really have humungous loads of data an index will help to speed up queries.
 See https://docs.mongodb.com/manual/geospatial-queries/ for more info on geospatial queries and indexes.

+* Explore the Atlas UI, now data is loaded and queried you can browse the data and get statistics on it.

 * Load the sample data that comes with MongoDB Atlas.
 Go to your cluster in the Atlas UI and click [ Load Sample Dataset ] as in the image below